solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls.md

         name: sds-uds-path
 {{< /highlight >}}

+Here's an example of the edited Upstream for Istio 1.1:

+{{< highlight yaml "hl_lines=23-31" >}}
+apiVersion: gloo.solo.io/v1
+kind: Upstream
+metadata:
+  creationTimestamp: "2019-03-19T22:27:20Z"
+  generation: 3
+  labels:
+    app: productpage
+    discovered_by: kubernetesplugin
+    service: productpage
+  name: default-productpage-9080
+  namespace: gloo-system
+  resourceVersion: "7643"
+  selfLink: /apis/gloo.solo.io/v1/namespaces/gloo-system/upstreams/default-productpage-9080
+  uid: 28d7d8d5-4a96-11e9-b355-d2c82e77d7fe
+spec:
+  discoveryMetadata: {}
+  kube:
+    selector:
+      app: productpage
+    serviceName: productpage
+    serviceNamespace: default
+    servicePort: 9080
+  sslConfig:
+    sds:
+      callCredentials:
+        fileCredentialSource:
+          header: istio_sds_credentail_header-bin
+          tokenFileName: /var/run/secrets/kubernetes.io/serviceaccount/token
+      certificatesSecretName: default
+      targetUri: unix:/var/run/sds/uds_path
+      validationContextName: ROOTCA
+status:
+  reported_by: gloo
+  state: 1
+{{< /highlight >}}

+{{% notice note %}}
+Note that Istio has a misspelling on version 1.1.17, using 'credentail' instead of 'credential' in the header.
+This was fixed by Istio 1.3.6.
+{{% /notice %}}

+{{% /expand %}}

+### Istio 1.3.x and 1.4.x

+{{% expand "Click to see configuration for Istio 1.3.x/1.4.x." %}}

 In Istio 1.3 there were some changes to the token used to authenticate as well as how that projected token gets into the gateway.
-For Istio 1.3 and 1.4, let's also add the projected token:
+For the gateway proxy, we need to use a new header name as well as point to the new location of the projected token:

 {{< highlight yaml "hl_lines=16-17 32-39" >}}
 apiVersion: extensions/v1beta1